Nelson, New Zealand: A Photo Diary From The South Island

 Planning a trip to New Zealand?
 Be sure to visit Nelson!

 Booking my bus tickets on the internet was pretty easy.
-It wasn’t particular about which buses I was taking, I would just choose which bus had the cheapest price.
-I usually chose between Intercity and the Naked Bus.
-As much as I’d like to have rented a van and camped throughout the country, I was traveling solo.
-Budget-wise it wasn’t going to work for me.
-I was pretty good about not squandering my funds since New Zealand was the first stop on my RTW trip and I was determined to adhere to being frugal.
+I wasn’t particular about which buses I was taking, I would just choose which bus had the lowest price.
+In New Zealand, the buses I rode were Intercity and the Naked Bus (now defunct).
+As much as I’d like to have rented a van and camped throughout the country, I was travelling solo.
+Budget-wise it was going to be too expensive.
+Since New Zealand was my first stop on my round the world trip, I was pretty strict about not squandering my funds.

-Here’s a photo of the downtown area of Nelson.
-A small, quiet quaint town yet so awesome!
+Here’s a photo of the downtown area of Nelson

 Helen and Gary’s home